kossiitkgp/docs/events/kwoc.md

 ## Registration:

 -  It is recommended to start the registrations in the first week of November.
 At maximum, the registrations should begin by third week of November.
 Please do not delay the registrations further.
-- It is suggested that both Student, Mentor and Project Registrations begin at the same time.
+- It is suggested that Student, Mentor and Project Registrations begin at the same time.
 - Release a Facebook, Twitter and LinkedIn Post from KOSS account.
 The post should contain the following things:
   - Briefly about KWoC
   - Mentor and Student Docs' Links